hpcsheffield/2014-01-14-manchester/shell/README.md

     `you@somecomputer:~$`

+(If you're geeky, you can change the content and colours in that prompt by modifying the PS1 environment variable).

 # The Example: Manipulating Experimental Data Files

 We will spend most of our time learning about the basics of the shell